TheDemocracyFoundation/epitome-django/AutoInstaller/README.md

 In order to install epitome to your system and set up the server, you should run the files by order.

 * **1 AutoInstaller**: Currently the package managers supported are apt, dnf and pacman.
 This file will download required packages, download the epitome repository, create a python 3 virtual environment, install django in the virtual environment, create the django project, copy the files of the repository in the created django project and then make the migrations required for each app.
-HOWEVER, we still haven't found a way to copy the secret key in the settings.py file that was created from the django project, in the settings.py file that was downloaded from the repository.
-You currently need to create your own key and put that in the field.
-If that step is important to you, it is recommended that you follow the documentation file to install epitome manually.

 * **2 (optional) Epitome Run Gunicorn WSGI server**: This is an OPTIONAL file.
 Run this file only if you want to set up a WSGI Gunicorn server in order host epitome for internet access.
 If you run this file, it will start the server, and therefore you do NOT need to run the dev server (file 2 Epitome Run Dev Server).
 If you just want to try epitome locally, skip this file.